CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Workers compensation insurance cost in District of Columbia is shaped by payroll, employee classification codes, claims history, experience modification rate, state regulations, and industry risk level.
-The state-specific average premium range provided is $95 to $414 per month, and the premium index of 142 indicates costs are above the national average in this market.
+Costs in this market run above the national average.
 That does not mean every business pays near the top of the range; it means pricing can move quickly depending on how your employees are classified and how much payroll is exposed to risk.
 A low-risk office team will generally price differently than a healthcare, hospitality, or technical services operation, especially when the business has a prior claim record or a higher EMR.
-District of Columbia also has 340 active insurance companies competing for business, which gives you room to compare a workers comp quote in District of Columbia across carriers such as GEICO, State Farm, Allstate, and Erie Insurance.
+District of Columbia also has 340 active insurance companies competing for business, which gives you room to compare a workers comp quote in District of Columbia across carriers.
 The local market is influenced by the District’s large government sector, 28.4% of jobs, plus professional and technical services at 18.6%, healthcare and social assistance at 10.2%, and accommodation and food services at 8.4%.
 Those sectors often drive different workers compensation coverage needs in District of Columbia because their job duties, injury patterns, and payroll structures vary.
-For budgeting, the product data shows national-style rate examples of $0.75 to $2.74 per $100 of payroll overall, but your final quote in the District varies by class code and state rules.
+For budgeting, national-style rate examples can help frame expectations overall, but your final quote in the District varies by class code and state rules.

 Industries & Insurance Needs in Washington